-The Burlap People make rad bags.
-Like good looking, well made, unique, beautiful bags.
+The Burlap People are makers of bags.
+Good looking, well made, unique, beautiful and made-of-burlap bags.
 Better than that, from their home in West Bengal, India, they make bags that have a story behind them and a lot of heart.
 Bags that have been designed with sustainability and ethics in mind.
 I chatted to Sam, one of the dynamic trio behind the company, to hear more about The Burlap People way of doing business.

 Hello Sam!
 Thanks for being here and for sending me one of your gorgeous makes to try out.
 Now tell me, why bags and why burlap?

 S: Because you wouldn’t travel without one and because jute, or burlap, has traditionally always been used for bags!
 We just wanted to find a new and aesthetic way to make them.
 Burlap grows abundantly in West Bengal, India- where we’re based.
 It’s also an incredible plant – one of the most sustainable in the world.
 Every single part of the plant is consumed.
 It grows naturally, and has wonderful qualities (besides looking gorgeous!) that made it our first choice when it came to making bags.

 Take us through The Burlap bag process…